 Our family solicitor has given a fee estimate £1150 for fixed fee conveyancing in Park Hill.
 I’m selling a Victorian detached home for £225,000.
 Is this overpriced?
 Is it in excess of the average fee for conveyancing in Park Hill?

-The estimate fees appear a bit high.
-If you you were to look around you may be able to reduce the fees marginally by say £100 plus VAT.
-On the other hand, assuming were happy with the assistance the firm gave you couldlive to regret opting for an an untested conveyancer.
-If is important to ensure that the firm can represent Nottingham Building Society.
-You can use our search tool to select a Park Hill conveyancing firm on the Nottingham Building Society approved list of lawyers, which can often include conveyancing solicitors in Park Hill.
+The charges are a bit high.
+If you are content to expend time comparing costs you might decrease the fees marginally by say a hundred pounds.
+On the other hand, you couldlive to rue choosing an an unknown conveyancer.
+If is important to check that the firm can represent your mortgage company.
+Do use our comparison tool to get a quote a Park Hill conveyancing firm on the lender’s member panel which can often include conveyancing solicitors in Park Hill.

 Some advice if I may.
 My Park Hill solicitor is assuring me that he is legally obliged toorder Park Hill conveyancing searches becausethe firm are on the Lloydsapproved lawyer panel.
 Is this really necessary?

 You have limited options available to you.
 As you are taking a home loan with a lender your solicitor has to comply with their conditions as set out in their version of the CML Conveyancing Handbook.
 Your lawyer would have previously signed the Terms and Conditions of your lender’s conveyancing panel appointment which obliges them to comply with the Council of Mortgage Lenders’ Handbook conditions .
 Even if you were a cash buyer you would be ill advised not to carry out Park Hill conveyancing searches.

 My husband and I have organised the release of further funds on our home loan from TSB as we intend to conduct improvements to our house in Park Hill.
 Are we obliged to select a local Park Hill solicitor on the TSB conveyancing panel to deal with the paperwork?